ALI-P48/MicroprocessorLab/README.md

 ## MicroprocessorLab
-Solutions for Microprocessor Lab Assignments.

 This repository contains solutions for microprocessor lab assignments.
 Every solution contains a Proteus file and the CodeVisionAVR project.

 You can use all the files under GPL-v2.0 license.